-The Sri Lanka ETA is an online Electronic Travel Authorization similar to the ESTA system used by the United States.
-Introduced in 2012, it allows eligible citizens to pre-register a visa waiver application for short stays for tourism, transit, or business purposes.
+The Sri Lanka ETA for Transit is an online Electronic Travel Authorization introduced in 2012, it allows eligible citizens to pre-register a visa waiver application for short stays for tourism, transit, or business purposes.

-Applicants will need to meet the Sri Lanka visa requirements for transit in order for the visa approval to be successful.
+Applicants will need to meet the Sri Lanka eTA requirements for transit in order for the eTA approval to be successful.
 It’s necessary to have:

-Before submitting the application, it’s essential to double-check all the information provided in order to correctly receive the Sri Lanka transit visa.
-Applications are usually processed within 24 hours, with the Sri Lanka ETA for transit sent to the inbox provided, if approved.
+Before submitting the application, it’s essential to double-check all the information provided in order to correctly receive the Sri Lanka transit ETA.
+Applications are usually processed within 24 hours, with the Sri Lanka ETA for transit sent by email on approval.

-The Sri Lanka transit visa is only available for the purposes of transiting through Sri Lanka on the way to an onward destination.
-So, if the traveler want to travel through Sri Lanka to change airport or mode of transport on their way to a third destination, the traveler will require a ETA transit visa.
+The Sri Lanka transit ETA is only available for the purposes of transiting through Sri Lanka on the way to an onward destination.
+So, if the traveler want to travel through Sri Lanka to change the airport or mode of transport on their way to a third destination, the traveler will require a transit visa or ETA for transit.

-The ETA transit visa for Sri Lanka is not required for passengers in transit who:
+The ETA transit for Sri Lanka is not required for passengers in transit who:

-The ETA Sri Lanka transit visa allows a stay of up to 2 days in the country as long as the traveler does not leave the transit area of the airport during their stay.
+The Sri Lanka ETA for transit allows a stay of up to 2 days in the country.

-However, if the ETA holder wishes to stay in the country for longer and/or for purposes other than to pass through, then the transit visa for Sri Lanka is not eligible, and another Sri Lankan visa type will be required.
+However, if the ETA holder wishes to stay for longer and/or for purposes other than to pass through, then the transit ETA for Sri Lanka is not eligible, and another Sri Lankan visa type will be required.